-So here’s the climax of this blue light blocking glasses review: To make it a little more fair, between testing out Sightrelax and EBDBlue, I took a week off to see if I noticed any difference.
+So here’s the climax of this blue light filtering glasses review: To make it a little more fair, between testing out Sightrelax and EBDBlue, I took a week off to see if I noticed any difference.
 I also continued to track my sleep, and let’s just say, my sleeping suffered during that week without blue light filtering glasses.
 I fell into old habits hard: I noticed myself tossing and turning more and had trouble getting my mind to relax so I could sleep.
 And the app I used to track my sleeping told the same story.
 On average, I spent around 15 – 45 extra minutes every night trying to fall asleep.

-When I switched to Sightrelax to block blue light, it was the same as EBDBlue—I was able to get into bed and fall asleep pretty much right away.
+When I switched to Sightrelax to filter blue light, it was the same as EBDBlue—I was able to get into bed and fall asleep pretty much right away.
 On top of that, I noticed I felt more relaxed at the end of the day in general.
 Before Sightrelax, I caught myself squinching up my face to read recipes on my tablet or while staring at my screen at work.

-So what’s the final verdict of this blue light blocking glasses review?
+So what’s the final verdict of this blue light filtering glasses review?
 I’m sticking with Sightrelax glasses.
 Although the lens magnification took some time to get used to, I don’t know how I lived without it.
 I also love that I have a reason to wear glasses now!
 Want to learn more about blue light filtering glasses?
 Check out our page digital screen protection.